 However, Greek mythology was also populated with dozens of lesser gods and half-mortal, half-god figures.
 These lesser gods were known as demigods.
 There were also some very important humans.

 Although these minor gods and mortals initially had a less important role in ancient Greek mythology, through the centuries, some of these stories have become more famous than those of the Olympians and Titans.

 Before starting your readings on the demigods and mortals, Print the Gods and Mortals Graphic Organizer from Downloadable Resources in the right-hand sidebar.

 Choose three gods or goddesses and three mortals as you read, and use the graphic organizer to take notes on each of your chosen demigods and mortals by describing each of them in the space provided.

 Once you've printed the graphic organize, click on the following links from GreekMythology.com to read about some of the most famous demigods, and take notes on your three favorite demigods on the graphic organizer:

-You've read about a lot of demigods and mortals already, and have discussed them with your parent or teacher.
+You've read about a lot of demigods and mortals already.
 Now see two of Greek mythology's most famous mortals in action!
 Watch the following two videos to see the most famous stories associated with Heracles and Odysseus:

 Watch the following YouTube video on the 12 Labors of Heracles (Hercules):